zfcampus/apigility-documentation/recipes/integrate-social-logins.md

 }
 ```

-We also need to add some configuration for providers and the key that will be used to encrypt the token.
-This is done in ``config/autoload/local.php``.
-To get the *client id* and *client secret*, you will need to go to the provider's site and create an app.
-When creating the app, we have to submit a *redirect URL* that will be something like ``http://api.example.com/hybridauth/callback?provider=Google``.
-When we got all needed information from our providers, we can configure like so:
+We also need to add some configuration for providers and the key that will be
+used to encrypt the token.
+This is done in `config/autoload/local.php`.
+To get
+the *client id* and *client secret*, you will need to go to the provider's site
+and create an app.
+When creating the app, we have to submit a *redirect URL*
+that will be something like
+`http://api.example.com/hybridauth/callback?provider=Google`.
+When we have all
+necessary information from our providers, we can provide configuration:

 ```php
 <?php